 The bank holiday weekend left us on Tuesday, and we’ve been suffering with the blues ever since.
-But, things are looking a little rosier with the arrival of The Queen’s House ice rink, possibly the only London ice rink found on a UNESCO World Heritage site, which is reopening to skaters on November 17.
+But, things are looking a little rosier with the arrival of The Queen’s House ice rink, possibly the only London ice rink found on a UNESCO World Heritage site in Greenwich, which is reopening to skaters on November 17.

 Up until a couple of years ago, The Queen’s House had committed the unforgivable crime of not having an ice rink, relying instead on its admittedly very photo-friendly Tulip Stairs to attract guests.
 Happily, that oversight was corrected in 2019,, though many an ice rink couldn’t open in Christmas 2020, now the new spot returned in 2021 as an altogether bigger and better beast.
 With an expanded rink, skaters now enjoyed even more space to glide, twirl, and stumble around.
 Yes, it was handy for social distancing, but an arguably better upside is the chance to get unobstructed views of the ‘House of Delight’ which James I had built for his wife, Queen Anne of Denmark.
 And you can now repeat the same trick in 2022!

 Just as winsome are the views of picturesque Greenwich Park and the Royal Observatory, and once you’ve hopped off the rink, Greenwich Market beckons for an afternoon of present-hunting.
 Meanwhile, warming winter food and drink – including the all-important hot chocolate – will be on offer from a series of rinkside stalls.